How To Build Natural Water Gardens

 Even a small precast pond can be planted to encourage wildlife although it is not ideal; a marshy area next to the pond will make it more effective.

-Both natural and man-made wetlands will be a magnet for birds, frogs and other wildlife, while fish will help reduce numbers of unwanted insects.
+Both natural water gardens and man-made wetlands will be a magnet for birds, frogs and other wildlife, while fish will help reduce numbers of unwanted insects.
 Even a small pond in a suburban garden will encourage all kinds of creatures to visit.

 It does not take long for natural water gardens and ponds to become naturally populated with insects, amphibians and small animals.
 Various beetles, worms and snails as well as water mites, dragonflies and the smaller damsel flies, frogs, toads and newts will soon make their way to the water.
 You can introduce them from natural pools and streams, as long as you take care not to overstock your pond.
 Make sure you avoid pests, which include certain beetles and snails.
 It pays to know a little about these creatures; for instance, the larvae or nymphs of the beautiful dragonfly are so ugly and unlikely in appearance that some pond owners destroy them in ignorance.
 Since they can spend as long as three to four years underwater before emerging as adults, this can be a tragedy.